tarponjargon/webpack-bootstrap-flask/README.md

 <a  name="architecture"></a>
 ## Architecture

-The setup of the back-end is fairly straightforward [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), with routes and templates in the standard locations.
-Similarly, the front-end is in a standard "Javascript project" format, with code living in `src` and `node_modules`.
-However, front-end and back-end are two different web development paradigms these days, so it's helpful to describe how I am getting them to work together.
+The setup of the back-end is fairly straightforward Flask, with routes and templates in the standard locations.
+Similarly, the front-end is in a standard "Javascript project" format, with app code living in `src` and npm packages in `node_modules`.

 *(This is where somewhat merited complaints about modern web applications being overly complex kick in :D)*